Google Searches For Ways To Put Artificial Intelligence To Use In Health Care

 "We should remember that the status quo is not acceptable by itself and that we've got to use every tool at our disposal — use them intelligently" to improve the health of Americans, he says.
 "And I think that's why it's exciting."

 Tuckson isn't the only influential recruit to the effort.
-Verily recently brought in Dr. Robert Califf, a former Food and Drug Administration commissioner, as well as David Feinberg, a physician who ran Geisinger, a major health care provider based in Danville, Pa.
-Vivian Lee, a radiologist who headed the University of Utah's health care system, also joined Verily.
+Verily recently brought in Dr. Robert Califf, a former Food and Drug Administration commissioner, as well as Vivian Lee, a radiologist who headed the University of Utah's health care system.
+Google hired David Feinberg, a physician who ran Geisinger, a major health care provider based in Danville, Pa.

 "It seems like it was a bit of a war on talent right now between Amazon and Google and to a certain extent Apple," says Moore, the analyst.
 Google needs to build credibility in the medical sphere.